Daniel-K1/ToDoList/README.md

 - exit program

 ### requirements:

 - Java 11

 ### How to run

 - clone and download repository
 - make sure you have switched to Java 11*
-- go to project file (/todolist/) - make sure you see folder "target" and file "toolist.txt"
+- go to project file (/todolist/) - make sure you see folder "target" and file "todolist.txt"
 - while in "todolist" folder, run jar file from console using:
 ```$xslt
 java -jar target/todolist-1.0-SNAPSHOT.jar